 - Canon imagePROGRAF iPF PRO 6100s – 60” 8-color printer

-But, what is it about the LUCIA EX inks that make them so special?
+But, what is it about the LUCIA EX inks that make them so unique?
 First of all, LUCIA EX inks are pigments not dyes.
 Here’s the difference:

-- Pigment inks are made of microscopic solid particles that are suspended in a liquid.
-These encapsulated particles actually bond to the surface of a paper or substrate.
+- Pigment inks are made of microscopic solid particles suspended in a liquid.
+These encapsulated particles bond to the surface of a paper or substrate.

 - Dye inks are water soluble.
 Dye ink is simply absorbed into the fibers of the paper.
 Because of the aqueous nature of dye inks, they will bleed if the printed paper becomes wet.

-There are many advantages to using a pigment inks over dyes.
+There are many advantages to using pigment inks over dyes.
 Pigments are much more water resistant.
-Also, pigment inks will not fade like dye inks will.
-Oxygen in the atmosphere and ultraviolet light both play havoc on dye inks as well.
+Also, pigment inks will not fade as dye inks will.
+Oxygen in the atmosphere and ultraviolet light also play havoc on dye inks.